-Prevention:Obtain special instructions before use.
+Obtain special instructions before use.
 Do not handle until all safety precautions have been read and understood.
-Avoid breathing dust.
+Do not breathe dust.
 Use outdoors in a well ventilated area.
-Wash any exposed body parts thoroughly after handling.
-Wear protective gloves/protective clothing/eye protection/face protection.
-Contaminated clothing must not be allowed out of the workplace.
+Wash any exposed body parts thouroughly after handling.
+Wear protective gloves/protective clothing/eye protection/face protection.Contaminated clothing must not be allowed out of the workplace.

 If exposed or concerned: Immediately get medical advice/attention if you feel unwell or irritation or rash occurs.
 If on skin: Wash with plenty of water.
 Take off contaminated clothing and wash it before reuse.
 If in eyes: Rinse continuously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 If inhaled: Remove person to fresh air and keep comfortable for breathing.
 If swallowed: Rinse mouth.
 Do not induce vomiting.
-Storage: Restrict or control access to stockpile areas (store locked up).
-Engulfment hazard: To prevent burial or suffocation, do not enter a confined space, such as a silo, bulk truck or other storage container or vessel that stores or contains masonry cement without an effective procedure for assuring safety.
+Restrict or control access to stockpile areas (store locked up).
+Engulfment hazard: To prevent burial or suffocation, do not enter a confined space, such as a silo, bulk truck or other storage container or vessel that stores or contains cement without an effective procedure for assuring safety.
 Store in a well ventilated area.
 Keep container tightly closed.
-Disposal: Dispose of contents/container in accordance with local/regional/national/international regulations.